 Building further on that, your business will need to perform the same again and again.
 In fact, every time your costumers require you or your product, it needs to be the same.
 Companies spend billions of dollars each year to meet the “truths” of consistency.

-It may also take a great amount of time to slowly build this brand equity within your company.
-It takes time because people not only have to try and use your product, company or service, they have to like it enough to use it again.
+It takes a great deal of time to build this brand equity within your company.
+In addition, it takes time as people need to use and return to use your business or product.

-The tricky thing about brand equity is that it’s not just a one way street and can work against you if you do not fulfill the “truths.”
-BP is learned that the hard way with the Gulf oil spill, people are assigning negative equity to the company and its products.
+The tricky thing about brand equity is that it’s not just a one-way street.
+Equity isn’t all positive, in fact, it can work against you.
+Conversely, if you do not fulfill the “truths” you may be punished.
+BP learned the hard way after the Gulf oil spill.
+People around the world were assigning negative equity to the company.

 Names for New Video Games: